leonjessen/keras_tensorflow_on_iris/README.md

     ## 2       -1.14       -0.132        -1.34       -1.31        0. setosa
     ## 3       -1.38        0.327        -1.39       -1.31        0. setosa

-Then, we split the iris data into a training and a test data set, setting aside 20% of the data for testing:
+Then, we split the iris data into a training and a test data set, setting aside 20% of the data for independent testing:

 ``` r
 test_f = 0.20